Iterative Adversarial Attack on Image-guided Story Ending Generation: Method

 \section{Method}

 In this section, we detail the proposed iterative multimodal adversarial attack method (Iterative-attack) for IgSEG models.
-Our method is inspired by the idea: a multimodal neural network incorporates multimodal information from different modalities which can complement each other.
+Our method is inspired by the idea: a multimodal neural network incorporates multimodal information from different modalities that can complement each other.
 Simply migrating the single-modal adversarial attack methods to multimodal text generation tasks would face the dilemma that the information shift caused by a single-modal adversarial attack may be corrected by another modality's information.
 To solve the problem, Iterative-attack fuses the image modality attack into the text modality attack to iteratively find the most vulnerable multimodal information patch.
+The key notations used in the paper as summarized in Table \ref{tab:notations}.